Yokeshthirumoorthi/rusher/README.md

 For now, this websocket provides the following api's
 1. Chat
 2. Colloborative text editing
-3. geofence (typically used for real time location tacking in mobile apps)

 An example client, consuming these api's, is available in the web folder of this project.
 It is a React JS web application (in future will add an react-native app too)

+**NOTE: For benchmarking use the [bench branch](https://github.com/Yokeshthirumoorthi/rusher/tree/bench) for code and instructions**

-#### Goals
+#### Why Rusher
 The objectives of this project are
 1. Provide a RUST websocket server with capability to persist data.
-2. Proivde JSON based message format for server/client communication.
-3. Provide some apis similar to that as in pusher.com
+2. Provide some apis similar to that as in pusher.com
-4. Show that RUST websocket server could handle as much simultaneous connenction as Erlang Phoenix based websocket server can do.
+3. Show that RUST websocket server could handle as much simultaneous connenction as Erlang Phoenix based websocket server can do.

 Note: Rusher websocket is written using RUST - a fast, safe and efficient  programming language to develope highly concurrent and parallel programs.
 So I believe to acheive something like this blog - [erlang-phoenix 2 million websocket connection.]( http://phoenixframework.org/blog/the-road-to-2-million-websocket-connections).

-#### Future Works
-1. Provide more apis such as
-    1. Activity feeds within friend networks
-    2. Realtime bets and
-    3. Realtime trading
-2. An example client consuming these apis using react-native app
-3. Provide more options for data persistence and benchmark each of them
-    1. Using PostGIS for location based services
-    2. Comparing SQLite / Rust-Redis / Postgres in use for this websocket server
-4. Provide data vizualization for benchmarks and performance metrics like [this](https://www.techempower.com/benchmarks/#section=test&runid=fd07b64e-47ce-411e-8b9b-b13368e988c6)

 #### Software Stack

 This project uses the following stack,
 1. Rust programming
-2. Actix-web for actor model based websocket server
+    1. Actix-web for actor model based websocket server
-3. Diesel framework SQLite for data persistence
+    2. Diesel framework SQLite for data persistence
-4. React JS
+2. React JS

 #### Build Instructions